 Creative partners, Honey Long (b.
 Sydney, Australia, 1993) and Prue Stent (b.
 Sydney, Australia, 1993) are multidisciplinary artists whose work co-mingles photography, performance, installation and sculpture.
 Their process centers around their conflicted relationship to femininity and its passive associations.
 A fascination with alluring objects and materials is often incorporated in costumes or disguises intended to distort and fragment the bodily form.
 Honey Long and Prue Stent live and work between Sydney and Melbourne, Australia.

 Magdalena Wosinska (b.
 Katowice, Poland, 1983) prefers to shoot with ambient light, producing work most easily identified by her tough yet sunny California aesthetic.
-Since 2010 Magdalena has published three books, including Bite It You Scum, The Grass is Electric, and The Experience Vol 1.
+Since 2010 Magdalena has published several books, including Bite It You Scum and The Experience Vol 1.
 Magdalena’s fourth book, Leftovers of Love is due to be published in Spring of 2018.
 Magdalena lives and works in Los Angeles, CA.

 In conjunction with this show, The Fahey Klein Gallery has commissioned a special limited edition exhibition poster, produced by New Yorker illustrator, Reid Kikuo Johnson available for sale while supplies last.
 All proceeds from the sale of this poster will be donated in support of the Alexandria House, a shelter for women and women with children in Los Angeles.